 As an exchange student, you must take at least 12 credits per semester to maintain your visa status.
 The maximum number of credits is 20, and most Carlson School students enroll for 14–16 credits per semester.
 You may need to take more credits to fulfill the requirements of your home university.
 Please check with your coordinator for details and requirements.

 Graduate course lists are available online.
 Course descriptions are not available at this time online, but students may request course descriptions by emailing firstname.lastname@example.org:

-Exchange students may view courses available during their term at the Carlson School by going to the onestop.umn.edu webite and clicking the "Class Search" link under the "Quick Links" on the right hand side.
+Exchange students may view courses available during their term at the Carlson School by going to the onestop.umn.edu website and clicking the "Class Search Resources" link.
 Students should chose Institution = "Twin Cities/Rochester" and the term that they will be studying at the Carlson School.
 Students may search by subject area (see below) or by a specific course number.